 I love it when I can whip something together from the store cupboard basics.
-This super easy and tasty healthy coffee and walnut cake is a prime example.
-Healthy?
-Yes, there is no refined sugar or gluten in this recipe.
+This super easy and tasty flourless and gluten-free coffee and walnut cake is a prime example.
+There is no refined sugar or gluten in this recipe.

 This is UK Coffee Week so what better time to tell you about this.
 My gorgeous sugar free gluten free coffee and walnut cake.

 Even better this super easy cake is made using basic Store Cupboard Ingredients that most folks have lurking in their cupboards somewhere.

 It’s all too easy just now to pile on the pounds while we are stuck at home.
 The sofa and those movies are so enticing.
 Especially if you throw in that bar of chocolate you found in a drawer leftover from Christmas.
 Or are busily clearing out the nibbles from the larder.

 Well this easy gluten-free coffee and walnut cake contains no sugar.
 It gets it’s sweetness from the very ripe banana and the warmth of vanilla.